Cluster overview redesign

 Advanced cluster overview (before), most visited surface showing only static configuration and settings data

 The original ask was straightforward, find the right place to add new PCR data to the existing Cluster overview page.
-But I paused on that framing, it assumes that the current page structure is sound.
+But that framing assumes that the current page structure is sound.
 We’d never actually interrogated whether what was already there belonged at the overview level at all.

 I recognized that our layout problem was actually an information architecture problem and we needed a principled framework first.
 I ran an object-oriented UX (OOUX) exercise to map the full object hierarchy across the console.
 The work was hard in a domain this complex, and revealing.
 We found significant navigation dead ends and child objects that were effectively invisible from the overview.
 This exercise helped us form an opinion on what belongs here before deciding where it goes.